bug400/capasm/NCAS.md

 The *ncas* subdirectory contains the file *example.asm* which is the example ROM-based LEX file from *Appendix A* of the HP-75C *Description and Entry Points* Document.

+The *riowio.asm* which exists in the same directory shows how to create a lex file including the HP-75 RAM-header and the LIF-header without additional post-processing.